parcel-bundler/lightningcss/website/pages/transpilation.md

 ### :not() selector

 The [`:not()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:not) selector can accept multiple arguments, and matches if none of the arguments match.
 Some older browsers only support a single argument, so Lightning CSS compiles this when needed.
+The `:is` selector is used to ensure the specificity remains the same, with fallback to `-webkit-any` and `-moz-any` as needed (described above).

 ```css
 p:not(:first-child, .lead) {